 Sometimes, for no apparent reason, the Shivering sufferer will fall unconscious for a short period of time.
 These losses appear to be random, as they can happen at any time of the day, no matter what the sufferer is feeling or thinking about.

 Rare symptomsThese symptoms almost never appear with the Shivering.
-It should be noted that, when they manifest, they rarely do so immediately after the loss of one's magical abilities.
+It should be noted that, when they manifest, they rarely do so immediately after the change of Identity.
 The slow but unavoidable manifestation of these symptoms is considered by many the worst part of the Shivering.

 In some cases, the Shivering can cause amnesia.
 The type and degree of amnesia vary from person to person.
-It can be either retrograde amnesia (forgetting memories before the loss of magic) or anterograde amnesia (forgetting memories after the event), or even a mix of both types.
+It can be either retrograde amnesia (forgetting memories before the change) or anterograde amnesia (forgetting memories after the event), or even a mix of both types.

 Loss of one or more senses